This is Jigidi

 Do not upload obscene material

-Images of violence, abuse, dead bodies and the like intended to shock or disgust are not permitted on Jigidi.
+Images of violence, weapons, abuse, dead bodies and the like intended to shock or disgust are not permitted on Jigidi.

 Why?
 We're glad you asked that question: Because no one likes it.
 It's precisely as enjoyable as sticking your head in the toilet.

 Any puzzle that is reported as being inappropriate may be removed without further notice.
 Because no one likes obscene puzzles (yup, we said it again.
 We must mean it).

 We are humans.
 And humans love eroticism – it is one of our primary drivers.
 But we know from neuroscience (and from the pleasant experience of being human beings ourselves) that erotic desires create a state of tunnel vision in the mind.
 When - in the zone - we make choices that seek to optimize our erotic pleasure.